Features by Example#

 Optimal Control Problem Formulation#

-Parameter updates#
+Parameter updates

-Cost formulations#
+Cost formulations

 acados supports general nonlinear cost, but can also exploit particular cost structures such as (non)linear least-squares costs and convex-over-nonlinear costs.
+For more details on how to exploit convex outer structure in costs and constraints with a (Generalized) Gauss-Newton Hessian approximation, please refer to Messerer2021a.

-Soft constraints#
+Soft constraints

-Convex-over-nonlinear constraints#
+Convex-over-nonlinear constraints

 • Python